 SELECTED PROJECTS FROM THE RESIDENCY:

-Images are from the MA degree show Maybe in Gallery 1, Institute of Contemporary Art, LaSalle College of the Arts, Singapore, 2017.
+The work was shown as a multi-media installation at the MA degree show Maybe in Gallery 1, Institute of Contemporary Art, LaSalle College of the Arts, Singapore, and presented at Interdisciplinary Symposium - Travels in Trans-Sensoriality, Lasalle College of the Arts, Singapore, 2017.

 BOTANY FOR BEGINNERS